RavenousLegs

 Gangotri National Park on Auden's Col trek

-Bhojpatra - bark of the Birch tree was used in ancient times for writing scriptures.
+Bhojpatra - bark of the Birch tree was used for writing scriptures in ancient times.

 Bhojpatra - bark or Birch trees - Auden's Col Trek